 AT&T evaluated a number of 'MacroCell' sites in the area, which was submitted to Santa Cruz County over a year ago.
-The location was 5209 Coast Road, where AT&T proposed a MacroCell site on the coastal side of Highway One (1), and included three (3) equipment cabinets to operate the site.
-The antennas were to be located on wood cross arms, they were proposed to extend beyond the (e) frame of the pole.
-The new county ordinance requires sites to be located on the eastern side of Highway 1 and to be colocated.
-The location meets the requirement of the ordinance.
+The location was 5209 Coast Road, where AT&T proposed a MacroCell site on the coastal side of Highway One (I), and included three (3) equipment cabinets to operate the site.
+The antennas where to be located on wood cross arms however, they were proposed to extend beyond the (e) frame of the pole, see included photosimulations, and created increased visual blight compared to the proposal before you.
+I have included a generic map and photosimulations to reflect the aiternate location.